MEMS Accelerometer Design

 The MEMS+ module has its own solvers for multi-physics simulations including static, modal, linear and non-linear harmonic analysis and noise analysis.
 The model can also be directly simulated in Mathworks MATLAB® to rapidly explore the design space through the use of scripted DOE simulations and optimization algorithms.
 In this example, the comb element is configured to include both electrostatics and squeeze film damping .
 This enables the bandwidth variation with pressure to be simulated and plotted, shown here using the MATLAB interface to MEMS+.

 Co-Simulation with Circuit and System Simulators

-Using Coventor’s unique methodology, the Accelerometer can be co-simulated together with the control system and/or motion sensing electronics.
-The control system can be modeled using the Mathworks Simulink® environment, leveraging standard Simulink toolboxes to optimize the system performance.
-Equally, the sensing electronics can be modeled by loading the MEMS+ model directly into Cadence Virtuoso® or automatically exporting from MEMS+ to a VerilogA model to run in a compatible simulator.
+Using Coventor’s unique methodology, the accelerometer can be co-simulated together with the control system and/or motion sensing electronics.
+The control system can be modeled using the Mathworks Simulink® environment, leveraging standard Simulink toolboxes to optimize system performance.
+Equally, the sensing electronics can be modeled by loading the MEMS+ model directly into Cadence Virtuoso® , or automatically exporting the model from MEMS+ to a VerilogA model that can be used in a compatible simulator.

-In conclusion, Coventor’s unique design platform couples best-in-class MEMS finite elements and solver support for MEMS Accelerometer designers to rapidly and accurately explore today’s critical design challenges.
-The platform offers the ability to simulate the complex multi-domain, multi-physics of the sensing elements and associated electronics, to accurately predict sensitivity, bandwidth, noise, control-loop stability and more.
+Coventor’s unique design platform couples best-in-class MEMS finite element and solver support.
+It can be used by MEMS accelerometer designers to rapidly and accurately explore today’s critical design challenges.
+The platform offers the ability to simulate the complex multi-domain, multi-physics behavior of the sensing elements and their associated electronics, and to accurately predict sensitivity, bandwidth, noise, control-loop stability and more.